France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 | Registered office | In France |

-Thresholds assessed at individual company level OR group level if the parent is a subject parent.
+Thresholds are assessed at individual company level OR at group level when the French parent company is itself a subject entity.
+A French subsidiary belonging to a group above the thresholds may be pulled into scope even if individually below.

-- SMEs and mid-caps below thresholds (but encouraged by AFA).
+- SMEs and mid-caps below the cumulative thresholds (but encouraged by the AFA to anticipate voluntarily).

-- French subsidiaries of foreign groups (depending on governance).
+- French subsidiaries of foreign groups where the governance body is not located in France (depending on configuration).

 | Measure | Description |